namoricoo/Coderbyte-Javascript-Jasmine/README.md

 2) First reverse: For this challenge you will be reversing a string.

 3) First Factorial: For this challenge you will be determining the factorial for a given number.

+4) Longest Word: For this challenge you will be determining the largest word in a string.